-The Temple of the Emerald Buddha, locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, is a Buddhist temple in Bangkok.
+Locally known as Wat Phra Kaew or Wat Phra Si Rattana Satsadaram, it's a Buddhist temple.
 As the name suggests, Wat Phra Kaew is home to the Emerald Buddha, making the temple one of the country's most spiritual destinations.

 The ancient temple was established in 1784 and is found on the same grounds as the famous Grand Palace.
 The ancient temple's architectural style is unique, reflecting the history and designs of over two centuries ago.

 Explore Khaosan Road

 In the past, this location was used as a rice market, but it became home to a more diverse range of stalls over time.
 Along with market stalls, the street also features lots of bars and restaurants.
 Most of these are affordable and stay open until late.